Skip to content

 The construction industry is a major driver of the human-made climate crisis.
 Demolishing buildings generates millions of tons of waste every year.
 According to the Austrian Environment Agency, around 73.9 million tons of waste were recorded in 2022.

 The largest shares of this waste are excavation materials (59%) and construction waste (16%), together accounting for approximately three-quarters of Austria’s total waste volume.
 Over the past 30 years, the volume of excavation material has increased by around 190% (source: Austrian Environment Agency).
 Demolishing the massive structure of the former Vienna University of Economics and Business would further multiply this volume.
-This demolition would even be one of the largest ones in Austria in the next few years.
+In fact,it would be one of the largest demolitions in Austria in the coming years.

-Where, then, is the careful approach to the existing building stock – one that prioritizes maintenance and repair, the adaption of uses and transformation, rather than demolition and new construction?
+Where, then, is the careful approach to the existing building stock – one that prioritizes maintenance and repair, the adaptation of uses and transformation over demolition and new construction?

 Subscribe to our newsletter or follow us on Instagram to stay up to date!